-West Florida Historic Preservation, Inc. actively collects, holds, and administers objects of historical and antiquarian interest to the City of Pensacola, Escambia County, and West Florida.
+UWF Historic Trust actively collects, holds, and administers objects of historical and antiquarian interest to the City of Pensacola, Escambia County, and West Florida.
 Our collections contain approximately 150,000 objects.
 The collection encompasses a wide variety of artifacts including kitchenware and other household items, military objects, tools, furniture, and decorative items.
 The collection also contains archival material, books, photographs, period clothing and other textiles, toys, automotive items, radios, machinery, medical and scientific apparatus, and more.

 In 1850, this cat became trapped inside the walls of a Pensacola house as it was being constructed.
 The cat's body was not found until 1966 when the building was torn down.
 Shortly after it was found, the 116 year old corpse was given to T. T. Wentworth, Jr. for his museum where it quickly became the "must see" item!
 Later that year, Walter Overton, the author and artist of "Southland Sketches, a syndicated newspaper feature similar to Ripley's "Believe it Or Not," featured the cat in one of his segments.
 Although Wentworth and Overton referred to the cat as "petrified," the poor pussycat is actually mummified.
 It just dried out; it did not turn to stone.
 Now 163 years old, it is still a great favorite with visitors to the T. T. Wentworth, Jr. Florida State Museum.